I must be missing a lot of brain cells because I don't remember learning this fun fact in grade school.

 calendar via scriptorium

 The Greeks named the week days after the sun, the moon and the five known planets, which were in turn named after the gods Ares, Hermes, Zeus, Aphrodite, and Cronus.
 The Anglo-Saxons, who invaded Britain hundreds of years ago, adopted this idea but substituted their own gods.
-The English language has inherited and changed those names a bit, but the ones we use today are very similar:
+The English language has inherited and changed those names a bit, but the ones we use today are very similar:* Sunday: Sun's Day.
+The Sun gave people light and warmth every day.
+They decided to name the first (or last) day of the week after the Sun.

 * Monday: Moon's Day.
 The Moon was thought to be very important in the lives of people and their crops.